AlisamfP/AlisamfP.github.io/_posts/2014-07-12-intro-to-git.markdown

 git commit
 </kbd>

 This will bring you to a screen where you can add a message to your commit.
-Best practices for commit messages are to keep them concise, and straightforeward.
+Best practices for commit messages are to keep them concise, and straightforward.

 If you check
 <kbd>